Customer Profiling and Segmentation: Are You Doing It The Right Way?

 Many companies target the wrong class of retailers for their campaigns and end up failing to achieve their company goals.
 One can save their time, effort, and money by focusing on the right class of retailers and start drawing happy and long-lasting customers by creating a set of customer profiles and classes.

-Proper customer profiling backed up with proper segmentation allows business leaders to have a complete understanding of the retail stores.
+Proper customer profiling and segmentation allows business leaders to have a complete understanding of the retail stores.
 Knowing their transactional, ordering and behavioral patterns help businesses make informed decisions.
 Ultimately, this helps businesses to deliver enhanced customer engagements and increase sales.

 Typically, FMCG & Consumer Goods companies segment their customers based on intuitions.
 The question here is, are they doing it the right way?
 Companies do the segmentation based on the feedback either from their sales reps or the area managers.
 The typical data points which are considered by the sales reps include the size of the store or the frequency of the sales orders collected by them in the past.

-Understanding Why Segmentation Method is Incorrect and Unreliable
+Understanding Which Segmentation Method is Incorrect and Unreliable

 The Right Way to Classify Stores